Close Menu

 1. Download and install the latest version of iTunes or the Apple Devices app from the Microsoft Store.

-2. Connect your iPhone with a USB cable, unlock it, and tap Trust.
+2. Connect your iPhone to a PC with a USB cable, unlock it, and tap Trust.

 3. Open iTunes or Apple Devices, then click the small iPhone icon in the top-left corner.